-H The ruins of Tulum are located approximately 81 miles south of our Hostel and are considered by many as the most beautiful of the Mayan Ruins sites.
+The ruins of Tulum are located approximately 81 miles south of our Lodge and are considered by many as the most beautiful of the Mayan Ruins sites.

 Built on a bluff facing the rising sun, this ruin site is the only Maya settlement located on the beaches of the Caribbean.

 The views continue to be described as spectacular.

 Rio Lagartos - On the northern shore of the peninsula, Río Lagartos (Alligator River) is a fishing village that also boasts the densest concentration of pink Caribbean flamingoes in Mexico; approximately 40,000 have been registered.